 - There are 80 rooms, 4 cottages, and a Presidential cottage.

-- Alcohol is not served there, that make teetotalers like me very happy.
+- Alcohol is not served there, which makes teetotalers like me very happy.
 For those of you who enjoy alcohol, please carry your own poison.

 - Gulmarg Gondola’s boarding point is within walking distance from the resort.

-- The resort can be used for business events with their fairly large banquet facilities.
+- The resort can be used for business events with its fairly large banquet facilities.

-- This Resort & Spa in Gulmarg has won the Conde Nast Traveller India’s award for Favorite Indian Boutique Hotel in 2014.
+- This Resort & Spa in Gulmarg won the Conde Nast Traveller India’s award for Favorite Indian Boutique Hotel in 2014.

 PS: All pictures, not watermarked have been provided by the resort & spa.